|

 Eragon

-has a combination of cute, juvenile innocence and cynical commercialism
+has an icky combination of sweet, juvenile innocence and cynical commercialism.
+In all likelihood, that is a

 well.
-Based on the book by copycat fantasy-geek Christopher Paolini, Eragon
+Based on the book by copycat fantasy geek Christopher Paolini, Eragon

-is evidence that persistence and know-how about marketing today in many
+is evidence that persistence and know-how about marketing in many

 Paolini should be categorically dismissed as a writer.
 His world is